Understanding Executive Function: What It Is and Why It Matters

 Task Analysis Lives in Your Backlogs, Not Your Daily Lists

-The task analysis process I described in my previous post happens within your backlogs, not on your daily todo lists.
-Doing task analysis within your backlogs helps you keep planning and execution modes separated and ease the process of creating your Daily Todo Lists.
+The task analysis process I described in the "Task Analysis: Slicing the Bread Loaf" post happens within your backlogs, not on your daily todo lists.
+Doing task analysis within your backlogs helps you keep planning and execution modes separated and ease the process of creating your daily todo lists.

 Backlogs are where you break down projects into component tasks, analyze dependencies, and organize work into actionable chunks